holepunchto/bare/docs/threat-model.md

 ## The promise

-After `Addon.seal()` returns, Bare will not bring any new native code into the process.
+After the seal returns, Bare will not bring any new native code into the process.
 Only what was already there stays.
 The two exceptions below are the only exceptions.

-Said another way, sealed JavaScript cannot get more power than it was given through anything Bare offers.
+Said another way, sealed JavaScript cannot get more native code than it was given through anything Bare offers.

 There are two things this does **not** mean:

 - New **JavaScript** can still show up.
 Modules keep loading and `Thread` still takes source and callbacks, which is fine, because the promise is only about native code.
-- `Addon.load()` does not always throw after the seal.
+- `new Addon(url)` does not always throw after the seal.
 If the process already owns that addon it simply hands it back, and since nothing new gets loaded, that is fine too.

 ## The two exceptions

 ### Addons built into the binary

-Some addons are compiled in, which means they are always available to every process whether it has sealed or not.
+Some addons are compiled in, which means they are always available to every process whether it has sealed or not. `src/builtins.json` is the list for a default build.

 So whatever you compile in **is** your security policy, and you should pick it deliberately.